-- 6.28 Seaford's Seafront from Tide Mills through to Splash Point is a key asset both in terms of flood defence, recreation, tourism and natural beauty.
+- 6.26 Seaford's Seafront from Tide Mills through to Splash Point is a key asset both in terms of flood defence, recreation, tourism and natural beauty.
 The RSPB have evidence that Kittiwakes are nesting at Splash Point and all the beaches at Seaford are identified in the East Sussex Vegetated Shingle Management Plan 2009 as having important species that need management.
-There has been a strong policy framework through the saved Lewes Local Plan policies SF14, SF15 and SF16.
-It is considered that these policies should be updated and replaced by the following Neighbourhood Plan policy. - 6.29 There is also the need to consider how best this natural asset can be enhanced, and much work has been done by the Seaford Community Partnership to establish the public's views on the Seafront.
-The Town Council adopted its Seafront Improvement Plan in March 2017, which includes: - Martello Toilets Demolition of existing toilet facility and a complete new build - Bönningstedt Beach Huts 60 additional beach huts - Bönningstedt Café and Toilets an additional café unit and toilets at Bönningstedt Promenade - A restaurant on the edge of the Salts built up to the same level as the promenade and hence overlooking the sea - Cordyline Trees and plants 30 cordyline trees planted at intervals along the seafront - Sandpits installing two sandpits on the beach; one at Martello Tower and one at Frankie's Beach Café.
+There has been a strong policy framework through the saved Lewes Local Plan policies SF14, SF15 and SF16. - 6.27 There is also the need to consider how best this natural asset can be enhanced, and much work has been done by the Seaford Community Partnership to establish the public's views on the Seafront.
+The Town Council adopted its Seafront Improvement Plan in March 2017, which includes: - Martello Toilets Demolition of existing toilet facility and a complete new build - Bönningstedt Beach Huts 60 additional beach huts - Bönningstedt Café and Toilets an additional café unit and toilets at Bönningstedt Promenade - A restaurant on the edge of the Salts built up to the same level as the promenade and hence overlooking the sea - Cordyline Trees and plants 30 cordyline trees planted at intervals along the seafront - Sandpits installing two sandpits on the beach; one at Martello Tower and one at Frankie's Beach Café. - Concession Units providing additional concession units for Water Sports, Fresh Fish and Gourmet Food Van - Replacement Bins replacing existing dual bins for increased capacity and easier access - Improved Signage unifying all signage along the seafront - Linkage to the Town Centre improving the linkage between seafront and town centre through use of information boards, town maps with keys, walkway route planners and pavement markings - Art Features installing local art features on the seafront - Seasonal concessions housed in huts (not food outlets) - Seasonal rental Beach Huts - A cycle repair station, pump and racks - Disabled beach access - Bönningstedt Promenade Gabion Wall - 6.28 Some of this enhancement is most appropriately achieved through community projects and this is reflected in Chapter 7 'Non-Statutory Community Aspirations'.

-- Concession Units providing additional concession units for Water Sports, Fresh Fish and Gourmet Food Van - Replacement Bins replacing existing dual bins for increased capacity and easier access - Improved Signage unifying all signage along the seafront - Linkage to the Town Centre improving the linkage between seafront and town centre through use of information boards, town maps with keys, walkway route planners and pavement markings - Art Features installing local art features on the seafront - Seasonal concessions housed in huts (not food outlets) - Seasonal rental Beach Huts - A cycle repair station, pump and racks - Disabled beach access - Bönningstedt Promenade Gabion Wall - 6.30 Some of this enhancement is most appropriately achieved through community projects and this is reflected in Chapter 7 'Non-Statutory Community Aspirations'.
 However, some of the proposals will require planning permission, such as the beach huts, restaurant, chalets and new toilets, and these will be covered by the following policy.